SolarEdgeTech/pyctuator/README.md

 # Pyctuator

 Pyctuator is a Python implementation of the Spring Actuator API for popular web frameworks.
+Pyctuator implements a growing subset of the actuator API (see https://docs.spring.io/spring-boot/docs/2.1.8.RELEASE/actuator-api/html/) that allows monitoring Python applications using Spring Boot Admin.

 ## Why?